Antidepressants - Venlafaxine Withdrawal

 Complementary Activities To Aid Recovery from Depression

 After the patient had suffered for a year from deep depression and the psychiatry professionals had failed to provide any useful help to us, I started to look elsewhere for information to help.
-I attended a seminar in London run by Mindfields College about recovery from depression without the use of drugs which seemed to have much to offer.
+I attended a seminar in London run by Human Givens College about recovery from depression without the use of drugs which seemed to have much to offer.
 Details of their approach is summarised in a booklet (Breaking The Cycle Of Depression by Joe Griffin and Ivan Tyrrell) available from them (or from Uncommon Knowledge)

 I was also helped by the Depression Learning Path as there seemed to be such a dearth of good information available on depression.
 This is very strongly of the view that there are many basic things to do which help.
 These can be summarised as: